Filing Taxes Late as a U.S. Expat - FAQFiling taxes late as a US expat

 - Interest is charged on taxes that are not paid by the due date, even if you have an extension of time to file, and is also charged on penalties.

-- There’s no penalty for failure to file if you’re due a refund.
+- There’s no penalty for failure to file taxes late as a US expat, if you’re due a refund.
 However, you risk losing a refund altogether if you file a return, or otherwise claim a refund after the statute of limitations has expired.
 An original return that claims a refund must be filed within 3 years of its due date for a refund to be allowed in most instances.

-The next step is to check if you need to file FBAR forms, in case you haven’t listed your foreign bank accounts before.
+The next step when it comes to filing taxes late as a US expat is to check if you need to file FBAR forms, in case you haven’t listed your foreign bank accounts before.
 If you have either a financial interest or signature authority over the accounts, and the total value exceeds $10,000 at any time during the calendar year, you will need to file FBAR.
 The U.S. Department of the Treasury can impose significant penalties for failing to do this, including the seizure of assets.

-If you still feel lost while catching up with your taxes, don’t hesitate to contact us.
+If you’re still unclear about “How to file late taxes as an expat” or feel lost while catching up with your taxes, don’t hesitate to contact us.
 We’ve helped hundreds of people to become and stay compliant.

-In June 2014 an updated IRS tax expat amnesty program, known as Streamlined Foreign Offshore Program, was introduced.
+In June 2014 an updated IRS amnesty program for expats, known as Streamlined Foreign Offshore Program, was introduced.
 It is a friendlier way to catch up with U.S. taxes and become tax compliant without facing any penalties.
 It is available to US expats who have failed to report foreign financial assets and pay all the tax due as a result of the non-willful conduct.